nimiq/tutorial/src/content/tutorial/6-gasless-transfers/4-static-relay/content.md

 ```

 The sponsor wallet is the account that will sign messages and reimburse the relay.
-The concrete contract addresses are published in `@cashlink/currency`’s constants module and mirrored in the [Nimiq wallet gasless guide](https://developers.nimiq.com/).
+The concrete contract addresses are documented in the [Nimiq Developer Center](https://developers.nimiq.com/).
 Always verify them against the latest deployment notes before running on mainnet.

 ---